Epimedium

 What Epimediums Need

-Although they perfect partial or dappled shade, they will grow in full sun as long as the soil remains moist.
+Although they prefer partial or dappled shade, they will grow in full sun as long as the soil remains moist.

 Epimediums Are Great for